dirkverest/tdp-3-List-Interactive-Form/README.md

 ====================

 ## jQuery
+Note: I do not like jQuery.
+Therefore I included seperate vanilla and jQuerry versions.
 - [x] Project includes jQuery and utilizes it in at least some aspect of the form.

 ## Focus on the first field